Ensono/stacks-azure-data/docs/workloads/azure/data/getting_started/core_data_platform_deployment_azure.md

 git checkout -b feat/infra-pipeline
 ```

-YAML file containing a template Azure DevOps CI/CD pipeline for building and deploying the core infrastructure, named `air-infrastructure-data.yml` is configured in the `build/azDevOps/azurefolder`
+YAML file containing a template Azure DevOps CI/CD pipeline for building and deploying the core infrastructure is provided in `build/azDevOps/azure/air-infrastructure-data.yml`.

 YAML file `air-infrastructure-data.yml` should be added as the definition for a new pipeline in Azure DevOps.